Aviation Duty

 Corporate Aviation Manager

-Cognitive skills your 1540 training built — and where they transfer.
+Cognitive skills your 1540 training built — and where they transfer in civilian work.

 Rapid Prioritization